logo elektroda

 Now you can just use the BK7231GUIFlashTool to flash the device.

 I've got two of these devices, and I'm using Linux.
 Since BK7231GUIFlashTool is a .NET app, I had to use mono to run it.
 In my experience, I've failed to flash one of the devices using the GUI tool although i could properly get a backup using the GUI tool, so I had to use hid_download_py for that device, which worked flawlessly.
-I was able to he second device using the GUI tool, but i had a kernel update inbetween.
+I was able to flash the second device using the GUI tool, but i had a kernel update inbetween.
 Long story short, use GUI tool to flash, it even works on Linux, but YMMV.

 BK7231N configuration tool interface with Reading success! message displayedFlashing tool interface with green “Write success!” message displayed